swiftlang/swift-sdk-generator/README.md

 ## Swift SDK distribution

 The `.artifactbundle` directory produced in the previous section can be packaged as a `.tar.gz` archive and redistributed in this form.
-Users of such Swift SDK bundle archive can easily install it with `swift experimental-sdk install` command, which supports both local file system paths and public `http://` and `https://` URLs as an argument.
+Users of such Swift SDK bundle archive can easily install it with `swift sdk install` command, which supports both local file system paths and public `http://` and `https://` URLs as an argument.